findtharun/dsa-central-101/Sorting/Algorithms/Readme.md

 <h2> Selection Sort </h2>

+* Selection sort is a sorting algorithm that selects the Smallest/Greatest element from an unsorted list in each iteration and places that element at the beginning of the unsorted list.

-Selection sort has various real-world applications, especially in scenarios where simplicity is preferred over performance, or the dataset is relatively small.
+* Selection sort has various real-world applications, especially in scenarios where simplicity is preferred over performance, or the dataset is relatively small.
 Here are some real-world examples:

     * Sorting a list of students by their grades or names in a small class.
     * Organizing files in a directory by their creation date or size.
     * Sorting a deck of cards in ascending or descending order.
     *  Arranging a list of items by price in a small e-commerce store.

 <h2> Bubble Sort </h2>

+* Bubble sort is a sorting algorithm that compares two adjacent elements and swaps them until they are in the intended order.
 * Bubble sort is Mostly used for eductional Purposes and Teaching.

 <h2> Insertion Sort </h2>